Name mangling: Fortran

 In this module, the name of the function will be mangled as __m_MOD_five (e.g., GNU Fortran), m_MP_five_ (e.g., Intel's ifort), m.five_ (e.g., Oracle's sun95), etc. Since Fortran does not allow overloading the name of a procedure, but uses generic interface blocks and generic type-bound procedures instead, the mangled names do not need to incorporate clues about the arguments.

 The Fortran 2003 BIND option overrides any name mangling done by the compiler, as shown above.

 Rust

 Function names are mangled by default in Rust.
 However, this can be disabled by the #[no_mangle] function attribute.
-This attribute can be used to export functions to C, C++, or Objective-C. Additionally, along with the #[start] function attribute or the #![no_main] crate attribute, it allows the user to define a C-style entry point for the program.
+This attribute can be used to export functions to C, C++, or Objective-C. Further, along with the #[start] function attribute or the #![no_main] crate attribute, it allows the user to define a C-style entry point for the program.

 Rust has used many versions of symbol mangling schemes that can be selected at compile time with an -Z symbol-mangling-version option.
 The following manglers are defined: